evilrobot-01/HoneyComb/README.md

     # Install modules
     sudo make modules_install

-Next, copy the kernel to the boot partition and then generate the initial RAM disk:
+Next, copy the kernel to the boot partition and then generate the initial RAM disk.
+I renamed the kernel image and initram-fs so that if something broke I could drop to the UEFI shell and just amend the startup.nsh script to point back to the original kernel.
+I havent had any problems so feel comfortable to replace this now.

     sudo cp -v arch/arm64/boot/Image /boot/Image510
     sudo cp -v arch/arm64/boot/Image.gz /boot/Image510.gz
-    sudo mkinitcpio -k 5.10.5-ARCH+ -g /boot/initramfs-linux510.img
+    sudo mkinitcpio -k 5.10.12-ARCH+ -g /boot/initramfs-linux510.img

-Finally update boot loader (startup.nsh for now) to load new kernel, along with a few parameters to work around current issues:
+Finally update "boot loader" (startup.nsh for now) to load new kernel, along with a few parameters to work around current issues.
+The below is based on my NVMe BTRFS setup, but you could use something like the USB version above for a standard setup:

     echo "Image510 root=UUID=$(blkid -s UUID -o value /dev/nvme0n1p2) rootflags=subvol=@ rw rootfstype=btrfs initrd=initramfs-linux510.img arm-smmu.disable_bypass=0 amdgpu.pcie_gen_cap=0x4 quiet logo.nologo" > /boot/startup.nsh

+If everything is working, update /ec/pacman.conf to ignore kernel package updates.

+    IgnorePkg   = linux linux-aarch64